julix14/VocaluMirror/README.md

 ## Teamwork

-Many of the tasks were done together in pair programming sessions.
+Some of the tasks were done together in pair programming sessions and only one party contributed to the repository.

 ## Github Template for Setup

 https://github.com/szymmis/vite-express

-## Avatar Picture source
+# Sources

+## Battle Page Icons

 https://www.freepik.com/free-vector/hand-drawn-people-avatar-pack_4077120.htm#query=profile%20avatar&position=48&from_view=keyword&track=ais

+## Matching Images

+Mostly from wikipedia else the source can be found in the seeder.